fbsamples/pytorch-quantization-workshop/README.md

 * [PyTorch Github Issues](https://github.com/pytorch/pytorch/issues)

 ## Issues/Requests
 If you encounter a bug, please open an issue or a PR.
+See [CONTRIBUTING.MD](CONTRIBUTING.MD)